aquasecurity/aws-security-hub-plugin/README.md

 # AWS Security Hub Plugin
 ## A plug-in to enable integration with AWS Security Hub
 >
-> Competability: AWS Secuirty Hub is comperable with Aqua 4.x
+> _AWS Security Hub Plugin is compatible with Aqua Cloud Native Security Platform 4.x_
 >
 ### Description
 The Aqua Security integration with AWS Security Hub is enabled via a log-forwarder enabler that fetches security events from Aqua and pushes them to the AWS Security Hub.